PurnimaPathak44/Project-1/README.md

 - Popularity

 The Group-5 Agency performed analysis on all five of these success metrics.

-This provides Rutgers with multiple options for how they will produce their own “successful movie”.
+This provided Rutgers with multiple options for how they will produce their “successful movie”.

 ## Data Collection and Cleanup